richardatval/www.yesproject.org/what-you-can-do/lead-and-inspire-people-like-you.md

 ### Test Trade Days

 We’ll offer you the opportunity to test your product or service in the real world on our Test Trade days.
 These days will give you the opportunity to pick up valuable feedback and help improve your offer.

+### About YES Enterprise Team

+YES Enterprise Team is made up of Voluntary Action LeicesterShire (VAL) and The Prince’s Trust.
+Together, these charities have already helped many people start up their own social enterprises or private ventures, and they’d love to work with you.